For many people, money can be a hard topic to broach, and it’s easy to keep pressing pause on discussing financial planning with your family.

 “This gives them time to process, prepare questions and think about the potential implications,” Thiegs says.
 “It allows people to have some emotions ahead of time, so they can hear the full message rather than having those emotions in the moment.”

-Emily Bouchard, a strategic wealth coach at Ascent Private Capital Management of U.S. Bank, recommends providing a timeframe for the conversation, so relatives can schedule for it and so that it doesn’t bleed into other activities.
+Emily Bouchard, a leadership and legacy consultant at Ascent Private Capital Management of U.S. Bank, recommends providing a timeframe for the conversation, so relatives can schedule for it and so that it doesn’t bleed into other activities.
 Start the conversation with things that are less heavy and then, once lines of communication are open, other topics can surface organically.
 Oftentimes, this initial conversation can be a jumping-off point for a more detailed discussion later.
 By starting with a list of “what if’s,” you may lead the conversation into deeper topics.

 Bouchard says it’s typical for families to hire an outside consultant, such as a financial professional, to help guide these conversations.
 “A neutral third party can facilitate and make sure all family members come out feeling positive and grateful for the opportunity to discuss their concerns, hopes and desires with ease,” she adds.